sillycowvalley/TTLSim/Documentation/Thumby/Thumby_ISA.md

 - The inline barrel shift on **all twelve** two-operand ALU ops — ARM's signature feature, preserved rather than sacrificed.
 - The scaled-index addressing mode — ARM's fourth modifier seat, recovered free.
+- Single-level interrupts with hardware PC and flag shadows — zero register cost, and the carry protocols stay interrupt-safe.
 - imm6 memory offsets, ORH for pool-free 16-bit constants, two-instruction absolute jumps and calls to anywhere in 64K (JA/JAL), a clean op space with no escape-format contortions, and a coherent 2-bit class map a front panel can